Purpose of Placement Testing

 Placement for Non-degree Seeking Students

 Students who are not pursuing a degree but wish to take classes at Shawnee, specifically College Credit Plus students, may take a placement test; however, Shawnee prefers that students have an ACT score if the student is 20 years of age or under.
-College Credit Plus students must be college-ready in either math or English AND reading to participate in the program.
+College Credit Plus students must be college-ready in either math, English, or reading to participate in the program.

 To Appeal Math, Reading, or English Placement

-Students who feel they have been misplaced based on their ACT sub-scores in math, reading, and/or English or their Accuplacer score in writing may appeal their placement by contacting Kelli Smith at (740) 351-3076 or firstname.lastname@example.org.
+Students who feel they have been misplaced based on their ACT sub-scores in math, reading, and/or English or their Accuplacer score in writing may appeal their placement by contacting Rebecca Childers at (740) 351-3110 or email@example.com.